Django security releases issued: 1.10.3, 1.9.11 and 1.8.16

-Per our supported versions policy, Django 1.5 and 1.6 are no longer receiving security updates.
+Per our supported versions policy, Django 1.7 and older are no longer receiving security updates.

-Patches have been applied to Django's master development branch and to the 1.4, 1.7, and 1.8 release branches, which resolve the issues described above.
-The patches may be obtained directly from the following changesets:
+Patches to resolve the issues have been applied to Django's master development branch and the 1.10, 1.9, and 1.8 release branches.
+The patches may be obtained from the following commits:

 The following new releases have been issued:

 - Django 1.10.3 (download Django 1.10.3 | 1.10.3 checksums)